MenuClose

 What Are the Dangers of Alcohol and Other Depressants?

-While intoxicated, alcohol can lead to a number of damaging consequences.
-It causes people to lose their inhibitions, which can result in greater risk-taking and poor decision-making that a person would never make sober.
+While intoxicated, alcohol can lead to several damaging consequences.
+It causes people to lose their inhibitions, resulting in greater risk-taking and poor decision-making that a person would never make sober.
+While intoxicated, people are also vulnerable to unintentional accidents and injuries.

-If substance abuse has become a problem in your life, decide to get help today.
+Sobriety provides an infinite amount of benefits.
+In sobriety, people are blessed with daily social, relational, occupational, and financial opportunities.
+Unfortunately, many people miss out on these opportunities because of a problem with substance use.
+If substance use has become a problem in your life, decide to get help today.
 Learning more can make a big difference in your life and the lives of those you love.
-Call 760.548.4032 now.
+Call us at 760.548.4032 or contact us online today.